 Put your DVD on the optical drive, and press it into your computer.
 If your computer is shipped without an optical drive, you need to connect an external one via the USB port.

-Step 2.
-Open the DVD File in VideoProc
+2. Open the DVD file in VideoProc Converter AI.

-Open VideoProc.
+Open VideoProc Converter AI.
 Click "DVD" in its main UI and select the source DVD.
-Select "Auto Detect" to let VideoProc detect the disc file system type.
+Select "Auto Detect" to let VideoProc Converter AI detect the disc file system type.
 Click "Done".

-Step 3.
-Copy the DVD to the Computer with VideoProc
+3. Copy the DVD to the Windows 10 computer with VideoProc Converter AI.

 If video compatibility takes priority, we'd suggest converting DVD to MP4 before burning it to another disk.
 Click "Video" at the bottom, and select "MP4 H.264".

-Step 4.
-Save the Digital Copy of Your DVD to the Computer
+4. Save the digital copy of your DVD to the computer.

 Select a folder on the PC to save the video, and hit "RUN" to make a digital copy of the DVD.